 Browsing the leading brands you will see that both types of juice extractors are highly rated by users.
-Even though a model like the Omega NC800 is currently rated as the best juicer 2018 that may not make it the ideal choice for your juicing needs.
+Even though a model like the Omega NC800 is currently rated as the top all-around juicing machine, that may not make it the ideal choice for your needs.
 You may be better served with a powerful centrifugal juice extractor from Breville.
 Let’s take a look and see what each one has to offer in terms of performance and features.

 Centrifugal Juice Extractors

 These types of machines are popular because of how fast they work.
 For a quick and super convenient method of juicing, this is the type of juicer that you will want to buy.
 These machines work by spinning a cutting disc at a very high rate of speed.
 As a fruit or vegetable is dropped in it is quickly sliced up into smaller pieces.
 This tiny pieces of pulp are then pressed up against the mesh sides of the disc where centrifugal force is used to extract the juice.
 The pulp is then ejected into a separate container.

 - Fast juicing – The high speeds and powerful motors used in these types of juicers can make speedy work of hard foods.